Skip to main content

 Measurable.
 After identifying what specifically our goal should be, we then need to define how we’re going to quantify the goal itself in terms of progress and completion.

 Achievable.
 This is a very important caveat.
 While moonshots do have their place in the corporate world, generally speaking, it's important for a goal to be attainable.
-A goal that is too grand to ever achieve is one that will never get done and can feel very demoralizing for those working toward that goal.
+A goal that is too grand to ever achieve can end demoralizing those working toward it.

 Relevant.
-Much like achievability, the relevance of a goal is also very important.
-Whether the goal is for an individual employee or a team, it's important that it is relevant to the overall goal of the organization.
-An irrelevant goal can feel counterintuitive which may sap motivation from the employee or team working toward completing the goal.
+Much like achieveability, the relevance of a goal is also very important.
+Whether the goal is for an individual employee or a team, it must be relevant to the overall goal of the organization.

 Reduce employee turnover from 15-10% by the beginning of Q3 next year.

-It’s specific because it focuses on turnover, easy to measure because it has a %, achievable as 10% is about average, relevant because decreasing turnover will benefit the organization, and time-bound because Q3 is a timeframe.
+It’s specific because it focuses on turnover, easy to measure because it has a %, achievable as 10% is about average, relevant because decreasing turnover will benefit the organization, and time-bound because there’s a timeframe.

-The goal of this framework is to break down the objectives of your goals into measurable key results, usually 3-5.
+The goal of this framework is to break down the objectives of your goals into measurable key results, usually 3 to 5.

 An example of an OKR for HR might be to standardize performance management across the business (objective), with the key results being to select a performance management system, roll it out across the org, and then gather employee feedback.